-Alternatively, the cheapest transfer option is the bus.
+If you’d rather take public transport, the cheapest transfer option is the bus.
 You can choose between the regional Cotral buses, the official Rome Airport Bus, and a few private shuttle companies that offer direct routes from the airport to the city center.
-Remember that these services can get very busy during peak season, and journeys can be extended due to waiting times and traffic levels.

 Another budget-friendly choice is to take one of two train services: the Leonardo Express or the regional trains on the FL1 line.
 These services are faster than taking the bus, although they are more expensive.